Quality Services

 Certification & Inspection Services

-APA is accredited by the Standards Council of Canada (SCC) as a certification body under ISO 17065 (SCC File # 10012).
-APA is also accredited through the International Accreditation Service (IAS) as an inspection body under ISO 17020 (IAS accreditation number AA-649).
+APA is accredited by the Standards Council of Canada (SCC) as a certification body under ISO 17065 (SCC File #10012).
+APA is also accredited through the ANSI National Accreditation Board (ANAB) as an inspection body under ISO 17020 (ANAB AI-3950).
 Through these accreditations, APA provides certification to clients that conform to product standards as well as APA policies.
 As part of the certification process, all clients are subject to ongoing audits of the client’s quality system, internal inspections and conformance to the product standard.

 If you are interested in learning more about APA’s certification program, please contact the APA Help Desk.